Malaysian Grand Prix: Sepang International Circuit

 The 2009 Malaysian Grand Prix was held around sunset, starting at 17:00 local time (09:00 UTC).
 This proved disastrous due to heavy rainfall.
 The race was red-flagged and ultimately not restarted due to the low light level making it through the clouds.
 The race ended on lap 33, and with the regulations requiring 42 laps for full points, both driver and constructor results were halved in relation to points.
+Later that night, Jamiroquai made an appearance in a concert for the weekend.

 On 7 April 2017, it was announced that the 2017 race would be the swansong of the Malaysian Grand Prix.
 The race's contract was due to expire in 2018, but its future had been under threat due to rising hosting fees and declining ticket sales.
 Malaysia's youth and sports minister at the time Khairy Jamaluddin said on Twitter: "I think we should stop hosting the F1.
 At least for a while.
 Cost too high, returns limited.
 When we first hosted the F1 it was a big deal.
 First in Asia outside Japan.
 Now so many venues.
 No first mover advantage.
 Not a novelty."
 The BBC reported that "Malaysia had struggled in recent years to attract a significant crowd, its appeal having been damaged by the more glamorous night-time event on a street track in Singapore."

-Winners of the Malaysian Grand Prix
+Possible return of the Malaysian Grand Prix (2025)

+In August 2025, the Youth and Sports Minister, Hannah Yeoh, told the Dewan Rakyat that there were no immediate plans for Malaysia to reinstate the Formula One Malaysian Grand Prix, citing the high hosting fees and a congested international race calendar as the principal reasons why the federal government would not pursue an F1 return at this time.